 Keith Gantenbein also practices homeowner defense against HOAS- including HOA foreclosures, HOA liens, HOA lawsuits and defense against wrongful covenant enforcement.

 Gantenbein Law Firm practice includes Colorado Foreclosure Defense, Colorado Real Estate Law, Colorado and Federal Tax Law, Colorado Business Law, Credit Dispute and Credit Repair, and Colorado Wills & Trusts.
 For more information, visit our website: www.gantenbeinlaw.com

 Gantenbein Law Firm also specializes in Federal and Colorado Tax Law.
-If you are facing an IRS tax audit, IRS tax appeal, tax litigation, or need help with an IRS installment plan or IRS offer in compromise, contact our Denver tax attorney immediately at 303-618-2122.
+If you are facing an IRS tax audit or IRS tax appeal, need tax debt relief, have received a Notice of Tax Deficiency or Notice of Wag Garnishment, facing tax litigation, in need of tax planning or filing tax returns, or need help with an IRS installment plan or IRS offer in compromise, contact our Denver tax attorney immediately at 303-618-2122.
 Or, visit our Denver tax attorney website